How To Be More Talkative

 1. They should be broad enough to appeal to a large segment of the population.

-For me, one such topic is traveling.
+For example, for me, one such topic is traveling.
 I travel most of the year as a digital nomad, so it is a big part of my life.
 Naturally, it is something I can talk about for hours.

 2. Avoid One-Word Answers